 Essential facts about Thailand that you should know, include the following.

 Thailand is a Southeast Asian country.
 It’s the 51st largest country in the world by landmass and the 20th most populous.
 Bangkok is its capital city.
 Thailand’s shape looks like an axe, as seen on the map.

 The country’s official name is the Kingdom of Thailand and Thailand shares borders with Laos, Myanmar (Burma), and Cambodia.

 The Gulf of Thailand partly defines the border with Malaysia.
 Thailand also has a coastline along the Andaman Sea.

 Please check the facts and stats on this page for yourself, we use sources such as this one, but data like this does vary somewhat.

-Let’s start with some basic information about Thailand and then go on to the more interesting facts.
 Hopefully you’ll learn a little about the country of Thailand from these fun facts and trivia.
 Maybe you need to write an essay about Thailand, we can help!

 Is Thailand a Country?